Frequently asked questions on the protocol.

 On this page:

 Polygon is a side chain to Ethereum, you can read all about it here.
 MATIC is the native token of Polygon, like Ether is to Ethereum.
-After you've had a chance to look at the Polygon documentation, you can read more about how to set up to use Polygon for gTrade in Polygon Metamask Setup & RPC endpoints and Opening and Closing a Trade.
+After you've had a chance to look at the Polygon documentation, you can read more about how to set up to use Polygon for gTrade in Polygon Network Setup and Opening and Closing a Trade.

 DAI is a stablecoin created by MakerDAO and it's value is pegged 1:1 to the US dollar.
-It is used as collateral for trades on gTrade.
+It is used as collateral for trades on gTrade both on Polygon and Arbitrum.
 You can read all about it on the MakerDAO website.
 "Every Dai in circulation is directly backed by excess collateral, meaning that the value of the collateral is higher than the value of the Dai debt, and all Dai transactions are publicly viewable on the Ethereum blockchain."

-The minimum total position size is 1500 DAI, which is calculated by your collateral multiplied by your leverage.
-This means if you would like to use a position size of 10 DAI, you should use leverage of 150x (10*150=1500).
-You can use lower leverage by using higher collateral, for instance you should use 300 DAI collateral for 5x leverage (300*5=1500).
+The minimum position size is 1,500 DAI on Polygon, and 7,500 DAI on Arbitrum, which is calculated by your collateral multiplied by your leverage.
+This means if you would like to use a position size of 10 DAI on Polygon, you should use leverage of 150x (10*150=1,500).
+You can use lower leverage by using higher collateral, for instance you could use 300 DAI collateral with 5x leverage (300*5=1,500).

 Slippage refers to the amount you would be satisfied with the price moving when opening your position.
 For instance, if the price were to move more than 1% while awaiting the oracle returning the price - you may be unsatisfied with that open.
 You can set slippage to ensure you open within the price range you are happy to, and if the price deviates from this the trade will not open.

 Coins and assets are listed when we can provide a reliable trading experience for them.
 This is determined based on the availability of a sufficient number of price sources as well as the trading volume and liquidity of the pair from the price sources.
-The page "What is Gains Network - gTrade (Leveraged Trading)" further describes this.
+The Overview page further describes this.

 The trade history updates every few minutes because it waits for 100 block confirmations.
 Updates are being worked on to make this instant.

 As there is a slight delay from when an NFT bot executes an order to the response from the DON the price may have very briefly crossed into an executable range but returned to a non-executable range by the response time (if it stayed less than 10 seconds in the zone and the chain was congested for example).
-In the coming 6.3 update there will be a lookback to ensure no executions are missed.
+In a coming update there will be a lookback feature that keeps a price history for the oracles in order to ensure no executions are missed.

 No, you cannot go into debt.
 You can only lose the collateral you stake.
 Naturally, if your position has reached a position where it must be liquidated (-90%) your loss will be all of your collateral.
 Otherwise, your gain or loss will be what is returned to you.
 Do not put up more collateral than you could afford to lose.
 Stop Losses and Take Profits can be used to help ensure you close your position where you like.